-Join Jen Kramer for an in-depth discussion in this video Solution: Create a grid, part of Up and Running with Foundation 4.
+Join Jen Kramer for an in-depth discussion in this video Solution: Create a grid, part of Learning Foundation 4.

 Alright everybody, how'd you do?
 Hopefully you did great work. …Now, of course, as you took a look at my design, you didn't know exactly how wide …things were and so forth.
 But if you got the proportions more ore …less correct, I take that as a perfectly correct answer. …As always, there are lots of different ways to do the same thing in technology, …so this is one possible solution.
 If your solution looks pretty similar to …mine, as far as I'm concerned, you got it right. …So, here is my solution, I'll talk you through it.…